SovnSkyrim/AmongSovngardesStars/README.md

   - Load From File

 #### Frostfall - IF YOU DO NOT WANT TO USE IT, ACTIVATE ONE TIME THEN DEACTIVATE MANUALLY, IT'LL HAVE A SHIT SCRIPT THAT MIGHT BLOAT YOUR SAVE IF YOU ONLY LEAVE IT DEACTIVATED
-**Note : DO NOT ACTIVATE FROSTFALL UNTIL AFTER YOU EXIT THE CAVE IN HELGEN IF YOU ARE PLAYING THE VANILLA START.**
+**Note : DO NOT ACTIVATE FROSTFALL UNTIL AFTER YOU CHOOSE YOUR PATH WITH THE MARA STATUE.**

 - Overview → Frostfall Status :
   - Frostfall Is: Enabled (This will require you to exit and wait until you see the message "Done!
 Frostfall is enabled")